aboulogeorgos/Wireless-communication-systems-Lab/Lab0/Example2/ReadMe.md

 Alexandros Apostolos A. Boulogeorgos (e-mail: al.boulogeorgos@ieee.org)

 ## Description
-This is a simple example that demonstrates hiw to add tags in curves using gnuradio.
+This is a simple example that demonstrates how to add tags in curves using gnuradio.

 ## Topology